You can make anything by writing.

 Let's go

-How to Distinguish between a Hyphen and a Dash
+How to Distinguish Between a Hyphen and a Dash

 The dash, hyphen, and minus sign could all pass as the same.
 Many even use hyphens instead of dashes because dashes are not featured on every keyboard.
 Not to worry, mixing these up is not a crime but using the correct sign in your writing shows better use of language and a sophisticated writing style.
 Learn the differences between adjectives and adverbs here!